Infinite dimensional finitely forcible graphon: Introduction

-The other property we study is related to the structure of typical vertices of a graphon.
-Let $T(W)$ be the space of such vertices with the topology defined as in~\cite{bib-lovasz11+} and let $\overline{T}(W)$ be the same space with the topology given by the similarity distance~\cite[Chapter 13]{bib-lovasz-book}.
-The topology of $T(W)$ is finer than that of $\overline{T}(W)$.
-For example, $\overline{T}(W)$ is always compact~\cite[Corollary 13.28]{bib-lovasz-book} but $T(W)$ need not be compact even if $W$ is finitely forcible~\cite{bib-rademacher}.
-The structure of the space $\overline{T}(W)$ is closely related to weak $\varepsilon$-regular partitions of $W$~\cite{bib-lovasz-book,bib-lovasz07+}.
-In particular, if $\overline{T}(W)$ has finite Minkowski dimension, then the number of parts in a weak $\varepsilon$-regular partition of $W$ can be bounded by a polynomial in $\varepsilon^{-1}$.
+We are interested in the structure of the space of typical vertices of finitely forcible graph limits.
+We consider two spaces of typical vertices, which we formally define in Section~\ref{sec:def}.
+One is the space studied in~\cite{bib-lovasz11+} and is denoted by $T(W)$; informally speaking, $T(W)$ is formed by the neighbor functions (``rows'' of a graphon $W$) with the $L^1$-topology.
+The other, which is denoted by $\overline{T}(W)$, is the space studied in~\cite[Chapter 13]{bib-lovasz-book}, where the $L^1$-metric is replaced by a finer metric.
+The structure of the space $\overline{T}(W)$ is closely related to weak $\varepsilon$-regular partitions of $W$~\cite{bib-lovasz-book,bib-lovasz07+}; in particular, if $\overline{T}(W)$ has finite Minkowski dimension, then $W$ has a weak $\varepsilon$-regular partition with a number of parts polynomial in $\varepsilon^{-1}$.
+We note that there are graphons $W$ such that the minimum number of parts in a weak $\varepsilon$-regular partition of $W$ is exponential in $\varepsilon^{-2}$~\cite{bib-conlon12+}.
+In particular, graphons $W$ such that the Minkowski dimension of $\overline{T}(W)$ is finite have simple structure from the regularity decomposition point of view.

-Lov\'asz and Szegedy~\cite[Conjecture 10]{bib-lovasz11+}, led by examples of known finitely forcible graphons, proposed the following:
+Lov\'asz and Szegedy~\cite[Conjecture 10]{bib-lovasz11+}, led by examples of finitely forcible graphons that were known at that time, conjectured that the space of typical vertices of a finitely forcible graphon always has finite dimension.
+We cite the conjecture verbatim.

 \begin{conjecture} If $W$ is a finitely forcible graphon, then $T(W)$ is finite dimensional.
 (We intentionally do not specify which notion of dimension is meant here---a result concerning any variant would be interesting.) \end{conjecture}